 Extra glucose in the blood is the human body's way of storing fat.

-Our hunter gatherer ancestors would have welcomed fat gain whenever they could get it because it increased our chances of survival.
+Our hunter-gatherer ancestors would have welcomed fat gain whenever they could get it because it increased our chances of survival.

-Nowadays, this is not the case for humans.
+Nowadays, this is different for humans.

-And this clearly showcases the mismatch theory.
+and this showcases the mismatch theory.

-Back to the Hormones
+Back to the hormones